oktadev/okta-blog/_source/_posts/2019-06-20-spring-preauthorize.md

 }
 ```

-And change the `WebSecurity` class to this:
+And change the `SecurityConfig` class to this:

 ```java
 @Configuration